 - Nursing Certificate/Certification Courses: Equivalent hours of nursing practice will be accepted.
-In those courses, where no hours have been assigned by the provider, the course will be assessed by the CRNS to ascertain number of approved hours.
+In those courses, where the provider has assigned no hours, the course will be assessed by the CRNS to ascertain number of approved hours.

-- Part-time or full-time study: Part-time or full-time study outside of CRNS RN, RN(AAP) and NP-approved programs or courses towards advanced nursing education will be assessed on a course-by-course basis.
+- Part-time or full-time study: Part-time or full-time study outside of CRNS RN, RN(AAP) and NP approved programs or courses towards advanced nursing education will be assessed course-by-course.

 - Full-time study towards a nursing degree, Masters/PhD, which builds on RN/NP competencies, is recognized as equivalent to full-time nursing hours practiced.

-- Other Degrees: Nurses enrolled in courses in other professional disciplines will have their courses assessed on a course-by-course basis
+- Other Degrees: Nurses enrolled in courses in other professional disciplines will have their courses assessed course-by-course.

 Considerations when counting professional development hours:

-- Member must maintain a practicing membership with the CRNS.
+- Registrant must maintain a practicing membership with the CRNS.

 - Keep all agendas and certificates of participation for workshops and certification programs.

-- For approved courses of study, members will need to provide course syllabi and transcripts.
+- For approved courses of study, registrants must provide course syllabi and transcripts.

 Recognition of Practice

-CRNS has a Recognition of practice (ROP) process to evaluate the work of members planning to, or practicing in non-traditional or complex roles.
-Written requests for ROP to maintain licensing will be reviewed by the CRNS Registrar.
+CRNS has a Recognition of Practice (ROP) process to evaluate the work of registrants planning to or practicing in non-traditional or complex roles.
+The CRNS Registrar will review written requests for ROP.
 Requests may be presented on an individual basis to the Registration and Membership Committee, who will make a recommendation to the Registrar.
-You may be required to submit the following documentation: position description/posting, position qualifications, position responsibilities and/or evidence of congruence between the nursing activities involved in the position and the official job description.

 Self-employed practice is where a nurse provides professional nursing services, either as an individual practitioner, in collaboration with other practitioners, or by employing others, to clients in a variety of practice settings (clinical services, research, education, consultation, management, administration, regulation, policy or system development).
 Self-employed nurses should report their practice to the CRNS for advisement on whether it falls within approved nursing activities.
-All self-employed nurses are responsible for tracking eligible nurse practice hours and to determine a way to have them independently verified (lawyer, accountant, tax specialist, designated person in authority.
+All self-employed RNs and NPs are responsible for tracking eligible nurse practice hours and determining how to have them independently verified (lawyer, accountant, tax specialist, designated person in authority).

 Non-salaried registered nursing activities may count for up to 20 percent of the current bylaw requirement of acceptable employment in the given period for your applicable licensure.
-Volunteer hours may include, but are not limited to, work with medical/health/government/missionary organizations; activities with regulatory and professional body committees and/or other health care/government committees and/or boards.
-The volunteer activities must be revalidated annually as part of licensing renewal and the member may be required to have a job description and/or a letter from the agency.
+Volunteer hours may include, but are not limited to, work with medical/health/government/missionary organizations, activities with regulatory and professional body committees and/or other health care/government committees and/or boards.
+The volunteer activities must be revalidated annually as part of licensing renewal, and the registrant may be required to have a job description and/or a letter from the agency.